Miracle of the Sun: Catholic Church recognition

 The event was declared of "supernatural character" by the Catholic Church in 1930.
 A shrine was built near the site in Fátima, which has been attended by thousands of faithful.

-Pope Pius XII approved the "Fatima apparitions" in 1940.
+Pope Pius XII approved the "Fátima apparitions" in 1940.
 Four times during the week that he declared the dogma of the Assumption of Mary (33 years after the actual event said to have occurred in Fátima), Pope Pius XII claimed to have witnessed the same "Miracle of the Sun".
 At 4:00 p.m. on 30 October 1950, during a walk in the Vatican gardens, he arrived at the statue of Our Lady of Lourdes and began to see the miracle.
 He described himself in handwritten notes as "awestruck."
 He saw the same miracle on 31 October, again on 1 November (the date of the definition of the dogma) and then again on 8 November.
 He wrote that on other days at about the same time he tried to see if he could observe the Miracle of the Sun, but was unable to.
 He confided this information to a number of Vatican cardinals, to Sr. Pascalina Lehnert (the nun in charge of the papal apartments and his secretary) and finally to handwritten notes (discovered in 2008) that were later placed on display at the Vatican.

 In March of 2017, Pope Francis approved the recognition of a miracle involving two of the children involved in the Fátima event, Francisco and Jacinta Marto, which paved the way for their canonization in May that same year.
-The third seer, Lúcia Santos, was given the title Servant of God the same year, and declared venerable on June 22, 2023 by Pope Francis.
+The third seer, Lúcia Santos, was given the title Servant of God the same year, and declared venerable on 22 June 2023 by Pope Francis.